raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This section discusses various reasons a session may be terminated, and the mechanisms for doing so.

-***

-### Server-Initiated Session Termination on Overload

-A server MUST NOT close a DSO Session with a client, except in certain exceptional circumstances, as outlined below.
+Normally a server MUST NOT close a DSO Session with a client.
+A server only causes a DSO Session to be ended in the exceptional circumstances outlined below.
 In normal operation, closing a DSO Session is the client's responsibility.
 The client makes the determination of when to close a DSO Session based on an evaluation of both its own needs,